bloxstreet/support/docs/mr+-information/training-guide.md

 **Trainers should FF their LRs by executing the command /e :ff (username).**

-Rankers should run the :info command on each LR before kicking.
+The Host and Co-Host should run the :info command on each LR before kicking.
 Running the command ensures each LR has been ranked correctly.

 After guiding their LRs to a purple ranking line, trainers should leave the Training Center promptly.
 They should not wait until after their LRs have been ranked.
 However, if an SHR determines that a photo will take place, trainers should proceed to the lobby, find a seat/stand and remain silent, and follow the SHR's instructions accordingly.

 ### Training Conclusion

 Upon the completion of the training session, there should be no LRs remaining, and only a few HRs should be present.
 It is crucial for all trainers to leave the server once their training duties are fulfilled.
 Nothing else should be happening after training sessions.
-Photos for the Host, Co-Host, and rankers only are not permitted after training sessions.
+Photos for the Host and Co-Host only are not permitted after training sessions.
 The Host or an SHR should run the command "/e :shutdown Concluded." to shutdown the server.
 Additionally, the Co-Host should send the final group shout and submit the training attendance through a ticket.